-Wide angle lenses show off space, telephotos show off objects.
+Wide-angle lenses show off space, telephoto lenses show off objects.

-This image was taken in the same place, but the use of a telephoto lens captures it in a very different way.
-The photo brings out a single element of the landscape – look closely and you can see this peak in the previous image on the top right – and allows the viewer to appreciate its subtle details.
 Because of the telephoto lens’s narrow depth of field, the sky is slightly out of focus while leaving the details of the peak itself perfectly sharp.
-And most of all, the compressed sense of depth flattens the image, showing off the rocky mass of the mountain, and calling attention to the beautiful curve of the ridge line.
-Overall, you get a great sense of the mountain as a solid object, rather than a bounded space.
+And most of all, the compressed sense of depth flattens the image, showing off the rocky mass of the mountain and calling attention to the beautiful curve of the ridgeline.
+Overall, you get a great sense of the mountain as a solid object rather than a bounded space.